 Quality experience is critical to underpin sound leadership decisions.
-Assessors must be confident that the Leader has a relevant and adequate experience base from which to draw upon and support their decision making process.
-Examples of evidence could include logbook, practical assessment, and through discussion and questioning.
+Assessors must be confident that the Leader has a relevant and adequate experience base to draw upon and support their decision making process.
+Examples of evidence could include a logbook, practical assessment, and thorough discussion and questioning.

-It is expected that the Leaders base of experience support:
+It is expected that the Leaders base of experience supports:

-- leading in a range of advanced white water environments - rescues in a range of situations - being able to deal with a range of problems - working with a range of different clients; for example, known and unknown participants, with different needs and aspirations.
+- leading at a variety of artificial white water venues - rescues in a range of situations - being able to deal with a range of problems - working with a range of different clients; for example, known and unknown participants, with different needs and aspirations.